Strength Training for Wrestlers 2026: The Best Exercises & Training Plan for More Power on the Mat

 Sunday Recovery Mobility, stretching, light cardio

-Important: Anyone new to wrestling should not overdo strength training.
-In the initial phase, technique comes first – we show you how to get started properly in our Beginner Guide to Wrestling.
+Important: If you are new to wrestling, don’t overdo strength training.
+In the beginning, technique is the priority – how to start correctly is shown in our Beginner’s Guide to Wrestling.

-Your strength training should be based on the competition calendar.
-Broadly speaking, the wrestling year can be divided into three phases:
+Your strength training should be oriented to the competition calendar.
+Roughly, the wrestling year can be divided into three phases:

-Off-season May – August Muscle building & basic strength (higher volume, medium intensity)
+Off-season May – August Muscle building & basic strength (higher volume, moderate intensity)

-Pre-season September – November Maximal strength & explosive strength (lower volume, higher intensity)
+Pre-season September – November Maximum strength & explosive power (lower volume, higher intensity)

 Competition season December – April Maintenance training, focus on freshness & technique

-Especially in the competition phase, the rule is: less is more.
-Hard sessions shortly before a tournament cost you energy that you need on the mat.
-You can learn how a tournament day unfolds and what you should pay attention to in our article Ringerturnier Ablauf.
+Especially during the competition phase: less is more.
+Heavy sessions right before a tournament cost you energy you need on the mat.
+How a tournament day runs and what you should consider can be found in our article Wrestling Tournament Procedure.

 Nutrition & recovery

-Strength training only works if you give the body the building blocks to repair and build itself.
+Strength training only works if you give your body the building blocks to repair and build itself.
 The basic rules for wrestlers:

 • Protein intake: About 1.6–2.0 g of protein per kilogram of body weight per day.

-• Carbohydrates: Do not cut them out – they are your most important source of energy on the mat and in training.
+• Carbohydrates: Don’t exclude them – they are your most important energy source on the mat and in training.

 • Sleep: 7–9 hours per night.
-Lack of sleep is one of the biggest strength killers there is.
+Lack of sleep is one of the biggest strength killers.

-• Mobility: 10–15 minutes of daily mobility work keep joints and fascia supple.
+• Mobility: 10–15 minutes of daily mobility work keeps joints and fascia flexible.

-If you want to compete in a lower weight class, pay particular attention to not losing muscle mass unnecessarily – drastic weight cutting right before a competition almost always leads to a loss of strength and poorer competition performance.
+If you want to compete in a lower weight class, be especially careful not to lose muscle mass unnecessarily – radical weight loss right before competition almost always leads to strength loss and poorer performance.

 The most common mistakes in strength training for wrestlers

-We keep seeing these mistakes – and they cost unnecessary performance:
+We see these mistakes again and again – and they unnecessarily cost performance:

-1. Too much volume in the competition phase: The body needs freshness for the mat, not just in the weight room.
+1. Too much volume during competition phase: The body needs freshness for the mat, not just in the weight room.

-2. Overestimating isolation exercises: Bicep curls and leg extensions do little in wrestling.
-Focus on compound exercises.
+2. Overestimating isolation exercises: Bicep curls and leg extensions bring little benefit in wrestling.
+Focus on basic exercises.

 3. Neglecting neck training: A strong neck is mandatory – not a bonus.

-4. Training too one-sided: Many wrestlers neglect the back of the legs and rotational strength (important for throws, for example).
+4. Too one-sided training: Many wrestlers neglect the back of the legs and rotational strength (important, for example, for throws).

-5. No periodization: Training hard in the same way all the time leads to stagnation and injuries.
+5. No periodization: Always training at the same intensity leads to stagnation and injuries.

-6. Underestimating recovery: Muscles do not grow during training, but during the recovery phase.
+6. Don’t underestimate recovery: Muscles don’t grow during training but in the recovery phase.

-Good strength training does not require much – but the right clothing makes a noticeable difference.
-What matters is:
+Good strength training doesn’t require much – but the right clothing makes a noticeable difference.
+Important are:

 • Functional sportswear: Breathable shirts and shorts that move with you and wick away sweat.
-Our Performance T-Shirt & Shorts Sets are designed exactly for this use.
+Our Performance T-Shirt & Shorts Sets are designed exactly for this purpose.

-• Sturdy shoes with a flat sole: For squats and deadlifts, flat shoes or weightlifting shoes are better suited than classic running shoes.
+• Sturdy shoes with flat soles: For squats and deadlifts, flat shoes or weightlifting shoes are better suited than classic running shoes.

 • Suitable competition gear: Regardless of strength training, you naturally need a suitable singlet and wrestling shoes for the mat.
-You can find an overview in our article The most important gear for wrestlers.
+An overview can be found in our article The most important equipment for wrestlers.

 Conclusion: Stronger wrestler = better wrestler

-Strength training is not an end in itself, but a tool for getting better on the mat.
-Anyone who knows the right exercises, follows a well thought-out training plan, and respects periodization will develop significantly more explosiveness, grip strength, and stability over the months.
-These are exactly the qualities that decide tight matches.
+Strength training is not an end in itself but a tool to improve on the mat.
+Those who know the right exercises, follow a well-thought-out training plan, and observe periodization will develop significantly more explosiveness, grip strength, and stability over the months.
+These are exactly the qualities that decide close matches.

-Start with the basic exercises, gradually build up volume and intensity, and pay attention to your recovery.
-If you want to dive deeper into the world of wrestling, also take a look at our overview of the wrestling rules and the current weight classes 2026 – a good understanding of the competition structure helps you tailor your training to it.
+Start with the basic exercises, gradually increase volume and intensity, and pay attention to your recovery.
+If you want to dive deeper into the world of wrestling, also check out our overview of the wrestling rules and the current weight classes 2026 – a good understanding of the competition structure will help you tailor your training accordingly.

-Further official information about wrestling can be found at the German Wrestling Federation (DRB) as well as at the world governing body United World Wrestling (UWW).
+Further official information about wrestling can be found at the German Wrestling Federation (DRB) as well as at the world federation United World Wrestling (UWW).

 published: